Projects

 Trade-offs between life-history traits such as growth and reproduction are common in nature.
 One example of such evolutionary trade-off is seen in Atlantic salmon, which may grow to impressive size and produce thousands of eggs.
 Growing big in salmon is related to the number of years it spends at sea feeding.
 Feeding for a long period means potential for more offspring, but with the cost of increased risk of dying before reproducing.
 In Atlantic salmon this trade-off seems to be different for males and females - females tend to be bigger (and older) than males by the time the fish returns to its native river to spawn.

 The genetic basis of age at maturity (when salmon return to spawn) has been mapped to a region of chromosome 25 containing the gene vgll3 (Barson, Aykanat et al. Nature 2015).
 Two alleles at vgll3 (E for early maturity and L for late) explain nearly 40% of variation in age at maturity. vgll3 is a transcription co-factor that is involved in fat tissue differentiation in fish and mammals, but how it could control for age at maturity is not known.
+During my post-doc at the Primmer lab, I studied the molecular mechanisms that translate vgll3 genotype variation into differences in age at maturity.

 Genetic basis of gene expression divergence in threespine sticklebacks